danielneu/amazon-payments-advanced-doc/workflow.rst

 Order & payment workflow
 ========================

-The **Pay with Amazon** extension follows the standard Magento order and payment workflow, and thus processing **Pay with Amazon** payments doesn't differ significantly from other payment methods available in Magento, making it easy to handle.
+The **Login and Pay with Amazon** extension follows the standard Magento order and payment workflow, and thus processing **Pay with Amazon** payments doesn't differ significantly from other payment methods available in Magento, making it easy to handle.
 The most important difference, comparing to the standard Magento orders, is delayed access to the billing address, which is backfilled later in the synchronization process after the successful authorization.

 All Amazon payment objects (OrderReference, Authorize, Capture and Refund) are reflected in corresponding payment transactions in Magento, which are connected with appropriate document entities provided by the Magento, (invoices for captures, credit memos for refunds).